hydroflame521/StateFarmClient/README.md

 For older versions of this client, see: https://github.com/Hydroflame521/StateFarmClient

-Info accurate as of Statefarm client v3.1.2
+Info accurate as of release version 3.1.2

 # Note To the GreasyFork moderators
 This is the main GitHub repo.
 My account that I use to communicate with you is https://greasyfork.org/en/users/1239580-why-just-why

 # Table of Contents